-This site was sampled on 21 occasions (13 high tide and eight low tide), none of which were related to consented usage of the emergency outfall (as no significant use was made of this outfall).
-These results are summarised in Table 33 and illustrated in Figure 8.
+This site was sampled on 21 occasions (13 high tide and eight low tide), none of which were immediately related to consented usage of the emergency outfall (as minimal significant use was made of this outfall).
+These results are summarised in Table 32 and illustrated in Figure 8.